On This Page

 Photo Tagging and Metadata

 Effective asset management goes beyond storing images.
-DAM platforms automatically apply metadata and geotags to every photo.
-This enhances searchability and enables project managers to filter media by location, date, contractor, or issue type.
+DAM platforms apply metadata and geotags to photos so teams can search by location, date, contractor, area, or issue type.
+That searchability is what turns visual records into operational documentation instead of a static photo archive.

 Integration with Reporting Systems